Boston Dog Bite

 Dog Bite Attorney in Boston

-The Boston Public Health Commission receives over 300 reports of dog bite each year.
+We have a great city for people to enjoy a walk or playtime with their dogs.
+Places like Boston Common and Carleton Dog Park are full of Bostonians spending time with their furry friends; however, it is not always fun and games.
+The Boston Public Health Commission receives over 300 reports of dog bites each year.
 That’s a lot, especially for a city in a state ranked last for dog ownership in the entire U.S.

 At DiBella Law Offices, P.C., we understand a dog bite can be traumatic for victims - especially when the victim is a child, which most of them are.
 Parents may be concerned about the immediate injury, long-term implications, the possibility of disfigurement, and the emotional trauma.
 What rights do Boston attack victims have, and what about the responsibilities of dog owners?

 Call the Boston dog bite attorneys at DiBella Law Offices, P.C., at (617) 870-0907 for a free consultation.
 At our office in Boston, we’ll advise what you’re entitled to under Massachusetts’s strict liability law.

 As a part of the Commonwealth of Massachusetts, Boston follows the practice of strict liability.
 This means dog owners are assumed responsible if their dogs bite someone.
 The victim does not need to prove negligence on the part of the dog’s owner.
 The owner kept the dog on a leash or in a fenced yard?
 Doesn’t matter.
 If the dog escapes, the owner is still responsible for the damage the dog causes.

 The only instances where the dog’s owner is not responsible are if the victim was teasing, provoking, or abusing the dog; if the victim was trespassing when bitten; or if the victim was committing a crime when bitten, such as assaulting the dog’s owner.